godatadriven/godatadriven-blog/content/kendalltau.md

 in this case the minimum value lies around $-0.71$.
 This minimum value depends on the length of the lists we compare.

 #### Scaling the result

+We can calculate the minimum value as a function of the length of our lists.
+Going back to the definition